alccrts/SQL_Projects/SQL Challenges/SQL Challenge - Danny's Diner.md

 In general, customers began tasting Sushi and Curry, but ultimately Ramen was the most purchased item, with all customers switching to Ramen towards their later visits to the restaurant.
 The Ramen dish is clearly popular and this knowledge could be used to create a better experience to attract more members.
 For example, Danny could also offer double points for purchasing Ramen.

 It was encouraging to see that Customers A and B continued their high spending behaviour after they had become members.
 However, there was an absence of clear increase in spending following membership, which could suggest that the membership program is not doing enough to increase customer spending.
-Danny could consider offering additional benefits if his goal is to increase customer spending.
+Danny could consider offering additional benefits if his goal is to increase customer spending among members.